TB20TB05TB/backdoor/README.md

 # backdoor

-A backdoor for windows machines.
+A simple backdoor for windows machines.